Best Cheap Car Insurance After an Accident

 Cheapest Car Insurance After an Accident by State

-Travelers is the most affordable car insurance provider in 15 U.S. states for drivers with an at-fault accident, making it the leader in state-by-state affordability.
-Progressive follows with the cheapest rates in eight states, while Auto Owners leads in six states, State Farm in four states, and GEICO in two states.
-The following table shows the cheapest insurer by state for minimum and full coverage policies.
+Travelers offers the lowest rates for at-fault accident drivers in 15 states, more than any other insurer we analyzed.
+Progressive has the cheapest rates in eight states, Auto-Owners in six states, State Farm in four states and GEICO in two states.
+Review the table below for the cheapest insurer by state for minimum and full coverage policies.

 ArizonaTravelers$84$153